George Allen (defensive tackle)

-George Robert Allen (April 4, 1944 – May 2, 1987) was an American football defensive tackle in the American Football League (AFL) for the Houston Oilers.
+George Robert Allen (April 4, 1944 – May 2, 1987) was an American professional football defensive tackle in the American Football League (AFL) for the Houston Oilers.
 He played college football at West Texas State University.

-Early years
+Early life

 Allen attended Mary C. Womack High School.
 He accepted a football scholarship from West Texas State University.

 Professional career

-Allen was selected by the Houston Oilers in the fourth round (28th overall) of the 1966 AFL Draft.
-He was also selected by the Dallas Cowboys in the 17th round (250th overall) of the 1966 NFL Draft.
+Allen was selected by the Houston Oilers in the fourth round (28th overall) of the 1966 AFL draft.
+He was also selected by the Dallas Cowboys in the 17th round (250th overall) of the 1966 NFL draft.
 He chose to sign with the Oilers in the American Football League.

 As a rookie, he played in 9 game at offensive tackle.
 In 1967, he was converted into a defensive tackle during training camp.
 He spent the year on the taxi squad.

 On July 28, 1968, he was traded to the Oakland Raiders in exchange for a future draft choice (not exercised).
 He was released before the start of the season.